Adroiti/docs-for-code-review-tools/ESLint/vue/multiline-html-element-content-newline.md

-Pattern: multiline html element content newline
+Pattern: Malformed newline for multi-line element

 Issue: -

 ## Description

-This rule enforces a line break before and after the contents of a multiline element.
+This rule enforces a line break before and after the contents of a multi-line element.

 <eslint-code-block fix :rules="{'vue/multiline-html-element-content-newline': ['error']}">